Healthy Homes Assessment Lower Hutt

 Insulation Lower Hutt

-Insulation needs to meet the R-values required for your area
+Insulation needs to be in compliance with the R-values that are appropriate for your region.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-See the full details of this Healthy Homes insulation quality.
+Learn more about this Healthy Homes insulation quality.

 Lower Hutt Moisture Ingress & Drainage

-Find out all the details of the Healthy Homes moisture ingress and drainage quality.
+Find out all the details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection